Grahanam/PaLM/README.md

-# PaLM-Backend
+# PaLM

 ## Getting Started

+First clone this responsitory

+### Backend

-Follow these steps to get started with the project:
+Follow these steps to setup server:

 - Go to project directory